This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Tokyo – The Travel Sisters

-Tokyo is a great destination any time of the year, but I think that April is the best time to visit Tokyo thanks to the pleasant weather and Japan’s celebrated cherry blossoms.
+However, I think that Tokyo is one of the best holiday destinations in April thanks to the pleasant weather and Japan’s celebrated cherry blossoms.

 Hanami can involve anything from relaxing or having a leisurely picnic in a park (two of the best parks in Tokyo for cherry blossom viewing are Ueno Park and Shinjuku Gyoen National Garden) to a sake-fueled party underneath the blossoms.